nuitrcs/rdm-workshops/README.md

 5. ~~November 6th~~: [Using SharePoint for Research](https://planitpurple.northwestern.edu/event/619123)
 6. ~~November 13th~~: [Using PowerAutomate to Create SharePoint Workflows](https://planitpurple.northwestern.edu/event/619124)

+The Fall workshop series has ended.
+We will be running a similar series in Winter 2025

 Look for more RCDS workshops here: https://planitpurple.northwestern.edu/calendar/4661